 About the Artist

-Julia Haack (Seattle) is an East Coast transplant, residing in the Pacific Northwest since 1993.
-In her distinctive style, she builds sculptural artworks with salvaged wood, referencing a wide range of influences, including: Asian textiles, urban landscapes, and Romanesque cathedrals.
+Julia Haack (Seattle) is an East Coast transplant residing in the Pacific Northwest since 1993.
+In her distinctive style, she builds sculptural artworks with salvaged wood, referencing a wide range of influences, including Asian textiles, urban landscapes, and Romanesque cathedrals.
 She has participated in over 80 exhibitions and is the recipient of numerous grants and residencies.

-Julia received a 2013 GAP to supplement her time to develop and enlarge a previous sculpture designed for the NEPO 5k Walk Don’t Run.
+Julia received 2013 GAP Award funding to supplement her time to develop and enlarge a previous sculpture designed for the NEPO 5k Walk Don’t Run.
 Julia's work is a blend of her inspirations of direct observations of urban and rural landscapes, as well as the study of maps, Asian textiles and non-traditional quilt designs.
 She is exploring the parameters of installation, and the expansion of this sculpture would aid in her development as an artist.